Skip to main content

 Locked

-These recipients have unsubscribed from a mailing in the past and are on the blacklist, i.e. they do not wish to receive any further mailings in the future.
+These recipients have unsubscribed from a mailing in the past and are on the block list, i.e. they do not wish to receive any further mailings in the future.
 They can unsubscribe in one of the following ways:

 • Unsubscribe using our unsubscribe form